medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 Guide' Book)
 {:.figcaption}

-This is a simple solution for monitoring.
-However, over time, this solution increases, as new requirements related to metrics arrive.
+This is a simple solution for generic metrics.
+However, over time, this solution increases as new requirements related to metrics arrive.
 New kinds of metrics arise, along with new systems to consume those messages.

 ![](/assets/img/blog/kafka/kafkadefguide-messaging-system-2.png)